 Those prices can be a steal compared to private grazing land, Williams said, whose owners can charge up to $50 per head for a grazing season (about five months).
-She added that ranchers on the National Forest do have to spend more time maintaining infrastructure such as fencing and water troughs, however, grazing on public lands helps both ranchers and taxpayers.

 "It's cost-efficient for the public to have cattle on the mountain.
 It also helps keep the foliage down for fires," Williams said, who pointed to the fact that cattle keep vegetation from becoming overgrown on trails.
 "For the benefit of the people, [grazing] is what's keeping a lot of trails open.
 Without cattle up there, you're not going to have half of the trails that are there."

 Without much of the grazing infrastructure that is in place, Cowley said a lot of wildlife in the forest would be concentrated to certain areas.
 Thus, grazing helps to disperse wildlife throughout the forest.

 A good amount of the grazing infrastructure is installed by the ranchers themselves, Cowley said, who added that the Forest Service appreciates its relationships with local livestock grazers.

 "We really value the local grazing community -- we work very cooperatively with them," Cowley said.
 "We value the lifestyle and the challenges that come with it."